FlorianMarquardt/MastodonOriginalPostsViewer/README.md

 Coded by Claude 3.5 Sonnet, guided by F.M.

-You can deploy this locally or on a platform like PythonAnywhere (for everyone to use).
+You can deploy this locally or possibly on a platform like PythonAnywhere (for everyone to use).

 Locally, just install the dependencies